-Adoption of budget
+Adoption of Budget

-- The Council shall, by resolution, prior to the beginning of each fiscal year, adopt a land management budget for that fiscal year as a part of its regular budget process and may, if the Council deems it necessary in the course of the fiscal year, adopt supplementary budgets for that fiscal year. - Prior to adopting a land management budget or supplementary budgets as referred to in section 9, Council will consult with the Land Advisory Committee.
+- Ocuncil shall, by resolution, prior to the beginning of each fiscal year, adopt a land management budget for that fiscal year as a part of its regular budget process and may, if Council deems it necessary in the course of the fiscal year, adopt supplementary budgets for that fiscal year. - Prior to adopting a land management budget or supplementary budgets as referred to in section 9, Council will consult with the Land Advisory Committee.